lunved/HPi5/README.md

 I found [this link - A newbie’s guide to Software Defined Radios on Kali Linux | Part 1: Fun with FM radios](https://medium.com/poka-techblog/a-newbies-guide-to-software-defined-radios-on-kali-linux-part-1-fun-with-fm-radios-3a3589b78608) really helpful

-Everything up to the Tuning to an FM Station worked perfectly.
+Everything from the previous link, up to the Tuning to an FM Station, worked perfectly.

 However when I tried to install `gqrx` I started getting errors.